-- The sites are suitable for older persons housing / independent living in accordance with Policy AVL7. - Site AV29 to contribute to improvement of the adjacent green space at Bow Street Recreation Ground to mitigate loss of existing green space within site. - The development should provide a pedestrian/cycle route through the site to link Ellerby Road and Bow Street/East Street as indicatively shown on the area map. - The sites are within/adjacent to a Conservation Area.
-Development should have regard to the Conservation Area Appraisal and management plan. - Site AV29 is adjacent to the Grade 1 listed St Saviour Church and other listed buildings where consideration to the setting of the listed building is required. - The sites are located within Phase 1 of the indicative heat network shown on Map 6.
+- The sites are suitable for older persons housing / independent living in accordance with Policy AVL7. - Site AV29 to contribute to improvement of the adjacent green space at Bow Street Recreation Ground to mitigate loss of existing green space within the site. - The development should provide a pedestrian/cycle route through the site to link Ellerby Road and Bow Street/East Street as indicatively shown on the area map. - The sites are within/adjacent to a Conservation Area.
+Development should have regard to the Conservation Area Appraisal and management plan. - Site AV29 is adjacent to the Grade 1 listed St Saviour Church and other listed buildings.
+Any development should preserve the special architectural interest or setting of these buildings. - The sites are located within Phase 1 of the indicative heat network shown on Map 6.